hashkat/hashkat/docs/tutorial12.md

 As we can see from this visualization, the most highly connected nodes are the green and yellow nodes, also known as the *Standard-Friendly* and *Standard-Funny* agents.
 Therefore, it is quite clear that the friendly and funny agents won the popularity contest.

-Looking into the *region_connection_matrix_month_000.dat* output file, we can also see the connections agents made within and between their regions:
+Looking into the *region_connection_matrix_month_000.dat* output file, we can also see the connections agents made within and between regions:

 <center>
 <img src='../img/tutorial12/region_connection_matrix.png'>
 </center>

-As we can see, agents in *Ontario*, the zeroth region, had 65.0394% of their follows from agents from *Ontario* and 34.9609% of their follows from agents in *Quebec*, while agents in *Quebec* had 52.946% of their follows from agents in *Ontario* and 47.054% of their follows from agents in *Quebec*.
-So agents in *Ontario* tended to interact amongst themselves while agents in *Quebec* were pretty evenly interacting with agents in both *Ontario* and *Quebec*.
+As we can see, agents in *Ontario*, the zeroth region (region '0' corresponds to the first region in *INFILE.yaml*, region '1' to the second region, etc.), had 65.0394% of their follows from agents from *Ontario* and 34.9609% of their follows from agents in *Quebec*, while agents in *Quebec* had 52.946% of their follows from agents in *Ontario* and 47.054% of their follows from agents in *Quebec*.
+Therefore, it seems that agents in *Ontario* tended to interact amongst themselves while agents in *Quebec* were pretty evenly interacting with agents in both *Ontario* and *Quebec*.

 ## Next Steps